MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12graphicscommandlist-clearunorderedaccessviewfloat.md

 Sets all of the elements in an unordered-access view (UAV) to the specified float values.

+> [!IMPORTANT]
+> This behaves like a compute operation in that it isn't ordered with respect to surrounding work such as Dispatch() calls.
+To ensure ordering, barrier calls must be issued before and/or after the ClearUnorderedAccessView*() call as needed.
+It might appear on some drivers that such barriers aren't necessary but implicit barriers are not a spec guarantee so can't be relied upon.
+This is in contrast to ClearDepthStencilView() and ClearRenderTargetView() which like Draw*() commands, respect command list ordering.

 ## -parameters

 ### -param ViewGPUHandleInCurrentHeap